OmCheeLin/mini-arthas/README.md

 # mini-arthas
-Mini version of arthas, easy to learn the underlying principles
+Mini version of arthas, easy to learn the underlying principlese